 We have deliberately produced three designs that are high-level and eye-catching - that raise awareness of Graduate Outcomes, but don't provide significant detail.
 The fourth design supplements the others by providing key information about the Graduate Outcomes survey.

-One version of the design gives the www.graduateoutcomes.ac.uk web address which points to our new graduate-focused website with information about the survey on it.
+One version of the design gives the www.graduateoutcomes.ac.uk web address which points to the graduate-focused website with information about the survey on it.
 The other version of the design leaves this box blank to allow you to add your own call to action.

 We have developed a co-brandable, html email template should you wish to use this to promote the survey and encourage graduates to check their contact details at the suggested points.
 This template can be imported into a range of mail clients.